 Controllable Risk Factors for Cardiovascular Disease

-Smoking is the biggest risk factor for sudden cardiac death.
+Smoking is a major risk factor for developing coronary artery disease and other atherosclerosis that can lead to death.
 Cigarette smoking also acts with other risk factors to greatly increase your risk for cardiovascular disease.
 It is never too late to quit and add extra years and quality to your life.
 Learn more about smoking cessation.

 High blood pressure